Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 Tokyo's cherry blossoms arrive fast and leave faster.
 The whole bloom cycle, from first bloom to fallen petals, takes about three weeks, and the peak window is less than a week.
 But that urgency is part of what makes seeing cherry blossoms in Tokyo feel special.
 You can't delay it or extend it.
 You just have to show up when the flowers do.

-If you want help timing your visit and finding the right spots for your style, a Japan experience focused on cherry blossom season takes the guesswork out of planning.
+Plan the perfect Japan experience around the cherry blossom season.
+If you want help timing your visit and finding the right spots for your style, focusing on cherry blossom season takes the guesswork out of planning.
 The flowers will be gone before you know it.

 Explore Japan Beyond Tokyo